TelemetryDeck/docs/articles/insights.md

 ---
-title: What Are Insight and How Do They Work?
+title: What are insights and how do they work?
 tags:
   - setup
   - beginner